 - The institution-set standard (i.e., minimum level of performance set by the College) for course success rates is 70%.
 Over time, annual course success rates met the standard. - While the standard has been met overall, there is variation in course success rates across certain demographic categories. - Over time, success rates for Black or African American, Hispanic or Latino, and Pacific Islander students were lower than the institution-set standard.
-In contrast, course success rates for Asian, Filipino, and White students were higher than the standard. - Students 17 and Under and those Over 35 had success rates substantially higher than the institution-set standard. - Figure 9A.
-Fall-to-Spring Persistence First-Time Students
+In contrast, course success rates for Asian, Filipino, and White students were higher than the standard. - Students 17 and Under and those Over 35 had success rates substantially higher than the institution-set standard. - Figure 9 shows that approximately 70% of first-time students persist from their first semester to their second semester (e.g., fall-to-spring persistence).
+A little over half of first-time students persist to their second year (fall-to-fall persistence). - Between 2016-17 and 2021-22, student completion of English in their first year increased from 23% to 41%.

-- Figures 9A and 9B show that approximately 70% of first-time students persist from their first semester to their second semester (e.g., fall-to-spring persistence).
-A little over half of first-time students persist to their second year (fall-to-fall persistence). - Between 2016-17 and 2021-22, student completion of English in their first year increased from 23% to 41%. - Between 2016-17 and 2021-22, student completion of math in their first year increased from 12% to 21%. - First-year completion of English and math vary by demographic categories.
+- Between 2016-17 and 2021-22, student completion of math in their first year increased from 12% to 21%. - First-year completion of English and math vary by demographic categories.
 American Indian/Alaska Native, Asian, and Black/African American students had increased English completion by over 20 percentage points.
 In comparison, Pacific Islander students had gains in math completion of over 24 percentage points.